 So how does it feel for you now that you’re sharing these songs with people.
 I mean is there a lot of fear for that for you?
 Is it actually maybe cathartic to actually share with people and get that feedback?
 How does that affect you, the two of you, when you share… finally get a chance to share your artwork.

 Lily: Honestly I feel like my… I’m always just thinking about how it feels for me to sing these songs onstage or how it feels for me to write them and it’s nice when people like them and obviously I want people to like them.
 But I don’t know, I just think you have to be about expressing your own emotions and if somebody relates to that, that’s awesome.
 But I don’t read reviews.
 I just don’t like it.
 I don’t know.
 It makes me feel weird.
 Because this is my life that I’m singing about, and people are judging it.
 It’s funny.

 Joe: Yeah.
 It’s funny, weird, and in a lot of different ways I totally hear you.
 Yeah, for sure.
 Well, from our vantage point, I appreciate you putting it out there.
 I think that always gives us a platform to see what are ways we need to express some stuff that’s going on for us and even though you, I’m sure, get some weird feedback, known or unknown, it’s always good as a listener to go, okay, wait, what are some things I need to explore in my life?
 So I appreciate that, what you guys do in your writing, for sure.

 Joe: You’ve been listening to Metaphorically Speaking.
 If you’ve enjoyed this episode, please rate us on iTunes and subscribe on your favorite podcast app.

-For more information and to check out our full library of entrepreneurial interviews, visit KeyholeMarketing.us/Twist-Collection.
+For more information and to check out our full library of entrepreneurial interviews, visit KeyholeMarketing.us.
 Also, feel free to send us an email at firstname.lastname@example.org.